hnry/kindred/README.md

-Chrome extension to use _any_ text editor for _any_ website
+Chrome extension to use _any_ text editor for editable content on _any_ website

-Personally I use it for editing code (as opposed to using a website's web based editor).
-Could use it for other things like blogging, etc.

 ![kindred](../screenshot/screenshot.gif "kindred")